-When you do this yourself, it is very important to control the purity of the water, because the purity of the water is one of the factors that controls how small the particles of silver will be.
-Only high quality DISTILLED water should be used.
+When you do this yourself, it is very important to control the purity of the water, because the purity of the water is one of the factors that control how small the particles of silver will be.
+Only high-quality DISTILLED water should be used.
 (See our EC-3 Meter) You cannot use purified or filtered water because it still has too many dissolved minerals in it.
 You cannot use deionized water because it doesn’t conduct electricity well enough to start the reaction.
 Distilled water is just perfect to start the reaction slowly and let it proceed properly.

 Another variable that influences particle size is the water temperature.
 The warmer the water, the faster the reaction will take place, and the smaller the particles will be.

 Please Pass The Salt

 Regardless of what anyone has said to the contrary, silver chloride will ALWAYS form if any amount of salt is present.
 Never add anything to the water that will make the water conduct electricity better.
 Never add salt, sea salt, or Celtic sea salt to the distilled water because the salt puts chloride ions in the water that react with the silver to form silver chloride.
 Another serious problem arises when making colloidal silver with salt in the water.
 The presence of salt increases the electrical conductivity of the water and this dramatically speeds up the reaction.
 As the reaction speeds up under these circumstances, it produces larger particles.
 The product produced is invariably cloudy-white in appearance.
 Actual electron microscope photographs of this material show silver particles in the range of .05 to .15 microns.
 These particles are TOO LARGE to form a colloidal suspension, and the proof is that the material will settle to the bottom of the container in a very short period of time.
 Therefore, this home-brewed “colloidal silver” product may be dangerous to consume internally for TWO reasons: the presence of silver chloride and the production of large particles.